Tianwen-Zhao/Tianwen-Zhao.github.io/_pages/about.md

 # 📖 Educations
 - 2024.09 - 2027.06: **Daegu Catholic University**, **Successive Postgraduate and Doctoral Program**, Department of Trade and Logistics, Gyeongsan, Republic of Korea
 - 2019.09 - 2024.06: **Chengdu JinCheng College**, The Collcge of Accounting and Finance.
 Accouting.
-Undergraduate studies-**GPA3.8/5**（**Awarded the President's Special Scholarship** for exemption from specialised studies to undergraduate studies，The **First** student of the whole school since its foundation）
+Undergraduate studies-**GPA3.8/5**

 **Language Proficiency and Overseas Academic Exchange**
 - 2023.07-08: Faculty of Science of Mahasarakham University and Khon Kaen University, Thailand, conducted academic exchange in English, Thailand